Lightning Fill In The Blank

 PETER SAGAL, HOST:

-Now it's time to move on to our final game, Lightning Fill In The Blank.
-Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can, each correct answer now worth two points.
+Now onto our final game, Lightning Fill In The Blank.
+Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
+Each correct answer is worth two points.
 Bill, can you give us the scores?

-SAGAL: All right.
+SAGAL: Faith and then Luke and Dulce.
+Great.
+All right.
+Faith, you are in third place, so you will start.
 The clock will start when I begin your first question.
 Fill in the blank.
-On Wednesday, the White House announced plans to buy half a million blanks from Pfizer with plans to donate them worldwide.
+On Wednesday, Congress overwhelmingly approved a bill establishing blank as a federal holiday.

 SAGAL: Right.